Chitty Chitty Death Bang: Plot

-Peter goes to retrieve Meg from her "party" and asks Meg to come as Lois wants her there.
-Meg just says it is just a birthday party and asks who would remember if she was not there.
-Peter says that Lois would, as she remembers everything, and that her best memories are of when Meg and her brothers were born.
-He then has an epiphany: having the entire family at the party is more for Lois than Stewie.
-Realizing how terrible she has been, Meg agrees to come home, and the cult members agree as well.
-Peter makes a toast, then looks at his watch before he can drink the poisoned punch and pulls Meg out before she can drink hers, oblivious to the fact that he is saving her life in the process while the cult members all die.
-The cult leader chases after them while wearing his ceremonial white robe and is mistaken by Stewie as "The Man in White".
-Stewie corners him in the Griffin household and vaporizes him with a laser rifle; feeling victorious, he joins the others to enjoy his party.
+Peter goes to retrieve Meg and asks her to come home, explaining that Lois wants her there.
+Meg dismisses the request, saying it is only a birthday party and questioning whether anyone would notice if she were absent.
+Peter replies that Lois would, noting that she remembers everything and that her happiest memories are of when Meg and her brothers were born.
+He then realizes that having the entire family present is more important to Lois than to Stewie.
+Acknowledging how poorly she has been treated, Meg agrees to return home, and the cult members follow along.
+Peter gives a toast, then checks his watch before drinking the poisoned punch and pulls Meg away before she can drink hers, unknowingly saving her life as the cult members die.
+The cult leader, wearing a ceremonial white robe, pursues them and is mistaken by Stewie for the "Man in White".
+Stewie corners him in the Griffin household and vaporizes him with a laser rifle.
+Feeling victorious, Stewie joins the family to enjoy his party.